LSSTDESC/CCL/README.md

 ## Docker image installation
-**NOTE THAT AT THIS TIME DOCKER IMAGES ARE NOT SECURE AND SHOULD NOT BE SHARED UNDER ANY CIRCUMSTANCES.
-EACH INDIVIDUAL SHOULD GENERATE THEIR OWN DOCKER IMAGES AND NEVER SHARE THEM.** This will be changed at Public Release.

 The Dockerfile to generate a Docker image is included in the CCL repository as Dockerfile.
 This can be used to create an image that Docker can spool up as a virtual machine, allowing you to utilize CCL on any infrastructure with minimal hassle.
 The details of Docker and the installation process can be found at [https://www.docker.com/](https://www.docker.com/).
 Once Docker is installed, it is a simple process to create an image!
-1. Enter the Dockerfile with the editor of your choice.
-Replace YOURGITUSERNAME and YOURGITPASSWORD with your Git information.
-This is a temporary measure that will be removed upon public release of the repository. **DO NOT SHARE THE RESULTING IMAGE WITH ANYONE.**
-2. In a terminal of your choosing (with Docker running), type the command `docker build -t ccl .` in the CCL directory.
+In a terminal of your choosing (with Docker running), type the command `docker build -t ccl .` in the CCL directory.

 The resulting Docker image has two primary functionalities.
 The first is a CMD that will open Jupyter notebook tied to a port on your local machine.
 This can be used with the following run command: `docker run -p 8888:8888 ccl`.
 You can then access the notebook in the browser of your choice at `localhost:8888`.
 The second is to access the bash itself, which can be done using `docker run -it ccl bash`.

 This Dockerfile currently contains all installed C libraries and the Python wrapper.
 It currently uses continuumio/anaconda as the base image and supports ipython and Jupyter notebook.
 There should be minimal slowdown due to the virtualization.

-**AGAIN DO NOT SHARE THIS IMAGE UNDER ANY CIRCUMSTANCES.** Images will be safe upon public release.

 # Documentation